 The AWS spectrum supports LTE and can be used by wireless phones and other mobile devices for voice, messaging, and data services.
 Most smartphones are AWS-enabled and can communicate using this spectrum.
 The H Block spectrum band is adjacent to and can be paired with Dish's AWS-4 licenses, which is highly desirable.
 Another desirable aspect is that the AWS-4 and H Block spectrum cover every territory in the United States.
 Dish can now move forward with several options, such as launching its own nationwide wireless network, partnering with an existing wireless carrier, or leasing/selling the spectrum.

 Before AT&T's U-verse and Verizon's FiOS fiber optic TV services were launched, telcos and satellite providers would team up to provide bundled TV, Internet, and phone services to compete with triple-play offerings from cable operators like Comcast and Time Warner Cable.
 However, telcos now compete with satellite providers in certain areas, and the level of competition will continue to increase as telcos continue to roll out their TV services.

 Dish Network, in particular, and pay-TV service providers, in general, face a threat from emerging online video platforms such as Netflix and Hulu.
 Although these platforms mostly provide content that is not running live on TV, they are now slowly penetrating the pay-TV provider's core turf.
-Netflix's successful entry into original programming with the success of its shows, such as House of Cards, Orange is the New Black and Daredevil, is an example.
+Netflix's successful entry into original programming is an example.